ShengHuaWu/SHFile/README.md

 - The following example is only related to _SHTemporaryFile_ class, and the usage of _SHDocumentsFile_ is quite similar.

-First of all, invoke the set-up method.
+First of all, invoke the set-up method, and AppDelegate is a proper place to call the set-up method.

     [SHTemporaryFile setUp];